 BI Zambia was engaged to transcribe qualitative interview data for a research study on DMI’s family planning radio campaign.
 The study examined the influence of these messages on attitudes and behaviors among individuals and caregivers across Zambia’s Southern, Northern, and North-Western provinces.

-Midwifery Training Needs Asssessment, Zambia, 2021
+Midwifery Training Needs Asssessment, 2021

 BI Zambia participated in the 9th biennial National Health Research Conference 2020.
 This included sponsoring 50 undergraduate and postgraduate students to the conference.
 You can watch our presentation on capacity building with a view of sustainability here.